Underwater Photography: 6 Tips for Getting Started

 5. Make several images of the same subject

-You should not hesitate to "shoot" the same subject once, twice, ten times to get a good picture in the bunch, even if it means deleting the less satisfactory ones afterwards, once you have understood why they failed...
-We learn from his mistakes.
+Don't hesitate to "shoot" the same subject once, twice, ten times to get a good photo out of the bunch, even if it means deleting the less satisfactory ones afterwards, once you've understood why they failed...
+You learn from your mistakes.

-Remember to select the highest possible image resolution L for "Large" or S for "Super-fine", depending on the camera...
-Afterwards, on the computer, it allows tighter cropping without too much loss in definition.
+Remember to select the highest possible image definition.
+L for "wide" or S for "super-fine", depending on the camera...
+Afterwards, on the computer, this allows tighter cropping without too much loss of definition.

 😀